 Pheasants on the Prairie

 Fun fact: Regent is a popular area for pheasant hunting and this sculpture pays homage to that long history.
-Pheasants on the Prairie was built in 1996 and is largely constructed using pipe and wire mesh.
+Greff built Pheasants on the Prairie in 1996, using mostly pipe and wire mesh.
 But this family of fowl is no joke.
 The rooster and hen weigh in at 13,000 and 12,000 pounds respectively with each of their three chicks measuring 5,000 pounds each.

 Teddy Roosevelt Rides Again